ducktyper/OOView.js/README.md

 OOView.js a light (less than 200 lines) jQuery plugin helps to automatically create Javascript objects and bind to specified dom elements on initial and dynamic load.
-The code is written in Coffeescript but you can transpile it to javascript and use it with Javascript, ES6 with Babel or any way you like.
+The code is written in Coffeescript but you can transpile it to Javascript and use it with Javascript, ES6 with Babel or any way you like.

 ### How to use
-1. Copy ooview.js.coffee to your project.
+1: Copy ooview.js.coffee to your project.
 (if you need Javascript file, one quick way to transpile is using 'TRY COFFEESCRIPT' from coffeescript.org)

-2. Create OOView HTML component (e.g. "score")
+2: Create OOView HTML component (e.g. "score")
 ```html
 <div class='oo-score' oo='{"score":10}'>
 // Content goes here